apache/servicecomb-docs/java-chassis-reference/en_US/general-development/AlarmEvent.md

-# Get the fuse and instance isolation alarm events
+# Get warning event from Circuit Breaker or Instance Isolation.

-## Scene Description
+## Senario
-* When the microservice is running or the instance isolation status changes, you need to listen to related events, get relevant information and process it.
+* When the microservice is running, Circuit Breaker or the instance isolation status changes, you need to listen to related events, get relevant information and handle it.

 ## Use Reference

-* Monitor blown events
+* Monitor CircuitBreaker events
 ```
 Object receiveEvent = new Object() {
   @Subscribe